 In most cases, staying or leaving is a personal choice, but some remodels will almost certainly have you looking for temporary housing:

 - Whole-house remodels: Staying in your home requires you have a bit of untouched space to stake out as your temporary living area.
 If you are renovating more than 75% your home, you will almost certainly want to leave.

 - Second-story additions: If you are building up, that means the roof is coming off, and extensive work will be done to your load-bearing walls.
 For a couple of months, you will barely recognize your home, and it certainly won't be a place you want to sleep.
-If you are adding a simple two-level addition attached to the back of your existing one-story home, you can likely stay.
+If you are doing a partial second-story addition or adding a simple two-level addition attached to the back of your existing one-story home, you can likely stay.

 - Lift-ups: Some major renovations call for your home to be lifted and a new foundation built underneath.
 With your home up on blocks, you won't want to be inside.